 - Anatolia Story: Zuwa from the Kaska/Kashga clan kills humans and sews his clothes out of the collected skin.
 Features include black for nubian and brown for egyptian.

 - Youaltepuztli Nahualpilli from the anecdotes of Saint Seiya: The Lost Canvas, who did it for warmth.

 - Some of the "Health Department" goons from Biomega wear aprons and masks made from the humans and zombies they've killed as trophies.

-- There's an obscure Batman villain called Jane Doe who murders, skins her victims, and then wears their skin while assuming their identity.
+- There's an obscure villain called Jane Doe who kills, skins her victims, and then wears their skin while assuming their identity.